Ittun

 ★ "Ittun" (or "idn’t," "it’n") is a hallmark of Southern/Appalachian casual speech.
 It’s not a mistake but a natural contraction reflecting older Scots-Irish sound patterns. ★

-Documented in Appalachian and Southern dialect studies and the Dictionary of American Regional English.
-Represents a reduced form of "it isn’t" or "isn’t it," like "ain’t" evolved from "am not."
+Found in Appalachian and Southern dialect studies, this is a reduced form of "it isn’t" or "isn’t it," much like "ain’t" evolved from "am not."

 Still heard among older Southerners and in rural communities.
 Outside the region it’s rare and usually recognized only from dialect writing or storytelling.